SAP/business-partner-sample-app-s4hana-cloud/README.md

 ### 8. Build and Deploy the Application

-You have to use **Command Line Interface (CLI)** to deploy and run the Sample Extension Application for Onboarding Employees.
+You have to use **Command Line Interface (CLI)** to deploy and run the Business Partner Sample application for S/4HANA Coud.

 1. In the root of the projectlocate the `vars.yml` file and replace the values of the following parameters: